Episcopal Church (United States): Early Republic era

 In the wake of the Revolution, American Episcopalians faced the task of preserving a hierarchical church structure in a society infused with republican values.

 When the clergy of Connecticut elected Samuel Seabury as their bishop in 1783, he sought consecration in England.
 The Oath of Supremacy prevented Seabury's consecration in England, so he went to Scotland; the non-juring bishops of the Scottish Episcopal Church consecrated him in Aberdeen on November 14, 1784, making him, in the words of scholar Arthur Carl Piepkorn, "the first Anglican bishop appointed to minister outside the British Isles".
 On August 3, 1785, the first ordinations on American soil took place at Christ Church in Middletown, Connecticut.

 That same year, 1785, deputations of clergy and laity met in the first General Convention.
-They drafted a constitution, proposed a first draft of an American Book of Common Prayer, and began negotiating with English Bishops for the consecration of 3 bishops.
-The Convention met again in 1786 to make several changes that made their liturgy acceptable to the English Bishops and to recommend 3 clergy (who had been elected by state meetings in Virginia, Pennsylvania, and New York) for consecration as bishops.
+They drafted a constitution, proposed a first draft of an American Book of Common Prayer, and began negotiating with English Bishops for the consecration of three bishops.
+The convention met again in 1786 to make several changes that made their liturgy acceptable to the English bishops and to recommend three clergy (who had been elected by state meetings in Virginia, Pennsylvania, and New York) for consecration as bishops.
 General Convention met again in 1789, beginning a regular process of meeting every three years.
-At the 1789 convention they adopted a Constitution and Canons, and reorganized as a House of Deputies and a House of Bishops.
+At the 1789 convention they adopted a constitution and canons, and reorganized as a House of Deputies and a House of Bishops.
 The structure of the Episcopal Church was then complete.

 Later, through the efforts of Bishop Philander Chase (1775–1852) of Ohio, Americans successfully sought material assistance from England for the purpose of training Episcopal clergy.
 The development of the Protestant Episcopal Church provides an example of how Americans in the early republic maintained important cultural ties with England.

-In 1787, two priests – William White of Pennsylvania and Samuel Provoost of New York – were consecrated as bishops by the Archbishop of Canterbury, the Archbishop of York, and the Bishop of Bath and Wells, the legal obstacles having been removed by the passage through Parliament of the Consecration of Bishops Abroad Act 1786.
-Thus there are two branches of Apostolic succession for the American bishops: through the non-juring bishops of Scotland who consecrated Samuel Seabury and through the English church who consecrated William White, Samuel Provoost and James Madison.
-All bishops in the American Church are ordained by at least three bishops.
-One can trace the succession of each back to Seabury, White, Provoost, and Madison.
+In 1787, two priests – William White of Pennsylvania and Samuel Provoost of New York – were consecrated as bishops by the archbishop of Canterbury, the Aachbishop of York, and the bishop of Bath and Wells, the legal obstacles having been removed by the passage through Parliament of the Consecration of Bishops Abroad Act 1786.
+Thus there are two branches of apostolic succession for the American bishops: through the non-juring bishops of Scotland who consecrated Samuel Seabury and through the English bishops who consecrated William White, Samuel Provoost, and James Madison (not the future President).
+All bishops in the American church are ordained by at least three bishops.
+The succession of each bishop can be historically traced back to Seabury, White, Provoost, and Madison.
 (See Succession of Bishops of the Episcopal Church.)